Here is how we put together an Onward theme family movie night for our kids with themed outfits, activities, Onward inspired food, and more!

 Sometimes I opt for a coloring sheet from a scene in the movie but I knew my kids wouldn’t be familiar with the characters yet since Onward is SO new so I thought it’d be more fun to be a little creative.

-I printed off swords and cut them out in advance to make the activity quicker and easier.
+So for our Onward movie activity, I printed off swords and cut them out in advance to make the craft quicker and easier.

 I have kids in such a variety of ages that it can be tough to find activities that they ALL enjoy but coloring the sword was a blast for the two year old all the way up to the eleven year old 🙂